Bowel cancer isn’t a subject anyone wants to think about or talk about – but turning a blind eye leaves people at risk of developing the disease.

-Over 150,000 questionnaire packs were printed and distributed to 64 sites that conducted screenings, generating 71,865 responses which the Snap Surveys Research Services team keyed in manually.
+Over 150,000 questionnaire packs were printed and distributed to 64 sites that conducted screenings, generating 71,865 responses which the Snap Surveys Projects team keyed in manually.

 Within the survey they were asked to provide contact details if they were happy to conduct a follow-up survey in three months’ time.

 These follow-up surveys were initially sent by email (as this is a cost effective method once contact details and consent has been established) but also included paper surveys where appropriate.